jfmengels/node-elm-review/documentation/tooling-integration.md

 If you are unsure that these paths are correct, then maybe omit these, as the CLI will not attempt to fallback to other paths.

-Note: At the moment, we are reformatting a file with `elm-format` **after** is has been saved to the file system.
-This is not ideal, and I'd love help with improving that.

 ## Format of the JSON

 If you desire to get the output of the CLI as JSON, you can run with `--report=json`.
 The output will look like what the following sections describe.